ctrlo-cc/GADS/docs/kb/070-views/040-filtered-view.md

 1. Select the field you want the filter to apply to from the dropdown box.
 (Note that if you change the field you will need to re-enter your search criteria).
 2. Use the next two boxes in the row to set the criteria for the filter.
-   <br>FOR EXAMPLE: If you only wanted to display projects that were in Australia, you might select the *Country&nbsp;*field , then select&nbsp;*equals&nbsp;*from the second box, and then type&nbsp;*Australia&nbsp;*into the final value box.
+   <br>FOR EXAMPLE: If you only wanted to display projects that were in Australia, you might select the *Country&nbsp;*field , then select&nbsp;*equals&nbsp;*from the second box, and then type&nbsp;*Australia*into the final value box.
 3. Besides using a filter to look for an exact term or value, you can apply a number of specialised filters.
 These include:
 4.
   | Filter | &nbsp; |